Metal Additive Manufacturing magazine

 What is metal Additive Manufacturing?

-Metal Additive Manufacturing, also known as metal 3D printing, offers the possibility to produce complex parts without many of the constraints of traditional manufacturing processes.
+Metal Additive Manufacturing, also known as metal 3D printing, enables the production of complex parts without many of the constraints of traditional manufacturing processes.

-It is defined as “the process of joining materials to make parts from 3D model data, usually layer upon layer, as opposed to subtractive manufacturing and formative manufacturing methodologies” (ISO/ASTM 52900:2021).
+It is defined as “the process of joining materials to make parts from 3D model data, usually layer upon layer, as opposed to subtractive manufacturing and formative manufacturing methodologies.”

-- Discover our introduction to metal Additive Manufacturing
+- Read our introduction to metal Additive Manufacturing

-- Get to know the industry – read the latest issue of Metal AM magazine
+- Get up to speed on industry developments – read the latest issue of Metal AM magazine

-- Browse the latest industry news and deep-dive articles
+- Discover the latest news and explore deep-dive online articles

 Explore content by Additive Manufacturing process